-Strategy Task and timeline Responsibility

-Review survey

-results and

-feedback to

-determine possible

-actions, if

-necessary -

-January every

-year.

-Improve record

-keeping practices

-of feedback

-received by all

-Strategy Task and timeline Responsibility

-channels, -

-Quarterly review

-starting

-December 2017.

-Track progress against Provide a midyear DAIP Committee

-the DAIP during the life DAIP progress

-of the plan. report to Corporate

-Executive,. -

-November

-annually
+Strategy Task and timeline Responsibility community. every year.
+Records Coordinator Review survey results and feedback to determine possible actions, if necessary - January every year.
+Improve record keeping practices of feedback received by all channels, - Quarterly review starting December 2017.
+Track progress against the DAIP during the life of the plan.
+Provide a midyear DAIP progress report to Corporate Executive,. - November annually DAIP Committee

-People with disability have the same opportunities as other people to obtain and maintain employment with Perth Zoo.
+Outcome 7 People with disability have the same opportunities as other people to obtain and maintain employment with Perth Zoo.

-Strategy Task and timeline Responsibility

-Develop innovative Work with HR Business

-strategies to improve Disability Partner

-the attraction, Employment

-recruitment and Providers to

-retention of employees promote vacancies

-with disability. (as appropriate) -

-As vacancies

-arise.

-Ensure recruitment Review existing HR Business

-Strategy Task and timeline Responsibility

-policies, procedures, recruitment policies Partner

-templates, language, and procedures -

-format are inclusive of December 2017

-people with disability Develop new

-as required. inclusive

-templates, if

-required- June

-2018

-Ensure all documents Develop a list of HR Business

-relating to recruitment suppliers who can Partner

-are promptly made produce

-available in alternative information in

-Strategy Task and timeline Responsibility

-formats upon request. alternative formats

-December 2017

-Review office Work with Managers and

-accommodation for managers and supervisors

-accessibility and supervisors to Corporate

-resolve issues where review office Executive

-possible. accommodation - HR Business

-Implemented and Partner

-ongoing .
-Graner

-Provide training to

-managers and

-supervisors on

-Strategy Task and timeline Responsibility

-maintaining

-accessible work

-areas. - As

-required
+Strategy Task and timeline Responsibility Develop innovative strategies to improve the attraction, recruitment and retention of employees with disability.
+Work with Disability Employment Providers to promote vacancies (as appropriate) - As vacancies arise.
+HR Business Partner

+Strategy Task and timeline Responsibility Ensure recruitment policies, procedures, templates, language, format are inclusive of people with disability as required.
+Review existing recruitment policies and procedures - December 2017 Develop new inclusive templates, if required- June 2018 HR Business Partner Ensure all documents relating to recruitment are promptly made available in alternative formats upon request.
+Develop a list of suppliers who can produce information in alternative formats - December 2017 HR Business Partner Review office accommodation for accessibility and resolve issues where possible.
+Work with managers and supervisors to review office accommodation - Implemented and ongoing Managers and supervisorsCorporate ExecutiveHR Business Partner Provide training to managers and supervisors on maintaining accessible work areas. - As required